sonic-net/SONiC/doc/SAI_generate_debug_dump/SAI_generate_debug_dump.md

 + Add infrastructure to generate a SAI debug dump file upon user request
 + generate a SAI debug dump file from 'show techsupport' command.
 + Generate a SAI debug dump file within the context of Syncd.
++ By default the operation will be blocking but also support configuration of making the action non blocking
++ In the case of a blocking operation, the timeout for file readiness will be configurable.
 + Maintain the existing mechanism for generating the SAI debug dump file on failure.

 ### Assumptions